Looks Unfamiliar 6 – Emma Burnell

 Looks Unfamiliar is hosted by Podnose.

-You can find another appearance by Emma on Looks Unfamiliar (with a hidden extra bit about a longstanding Children’s ITV mystery) here, and her official website is here.
-You can also follow Emma on Twitter at @EmmaBurnell_.
+You can find another appearance by Emma on Looks Unfamiliar (with a hidden extra bit about a longstanding Children’s ITV mystery involving Big Daddy and more from her childhood bookshelf) here, and her official website is here.
+You can follow Emma on Twitter at @EmmaBurnell_.

-Emma co-presents The Zeitgeist Tapes, the podcast looking at where politics and popular culture collide, with Steve Fielding; you can find it here, and there’s an edition with me making a guest appearance talking about all things Doctor Who and political here.
+Emma co-presents The Zeitgeist Tapes, the podcast looking at where politics and popular culture collide, with Steve Fielding; you can find The Zeitgeist Tapes here, and there’s an edition with Tim making a guest appearance talking about all things Doctor Who and politics here.

-Emma also appears in The Best Of Looks Unfamiliar alongside Phil Catterall, Ben Baker, Garreth F. Hirons, Stephen O’Brien and Mark Thompson, which you can hear here.
+Emma also appears in The Best Of Looks Unfamiliar alongside Phil Catterall, Ben Baker, Garreth F. Hirons, Stephen O’Brien and Mark Thompson, which you can find here.

 © Tim Worthington.